Paul BeesemyerDirector, Southern CaliforniaPhone: (213) 892-8775 x106Email: email@example.comLos Angeles, CA

-Danielle MazzellaHousing Policy AnalystPhone: (415) 433-6804 x322Email: email@example.comSan Francisco, CA
+Danielle MazzellaPreservation & Data ManagerPhone: (415) 433-6804 x322Email: email@example.comSan Francisco, CA

 Danielle received a M.A. in Geography from San Francisco State University in 2016, and received a B.A. in Sociology from the University of California, Santa Cruz in 2013.

-Caroline McCormackSustainable Housing Policy ManagerPhone: (415) 433-6804 x313Email: email@example.comSan Francisco, CA
+Claire ParisaSenior Housing Finance ConsultantPhone: (415) 433-6804 x324Email: email@example.comSan Francisco, CA

 Dan RinzlerSenior Policy Analyst

-Dan joined CHPC in 2016.
+Dan joined the California Housing Partnership in 2016.
 As Senior Policy Analyst, Dan is responsible for policy and research initiatives which aim to expand the resources for affordable housing preservation and development in California, as well as increase their efficiency and social impact.
-Prior to joining CHPC, Dan worked at the Low Income Investment Fund (LIIF), where he managed a variety of strategic initiatives—such as around impact assessment, and the intersection of health care and housing—and contributed to program development and policy leadership.
+Prior to joining the Partnership, Dan worked at the Low Income Investment Fund (LIIF), where he managed a variety of strategic initiatives—such as around impact assessment and the intersection of health care and housing—and contributed to program development and policy leadership.
 Prior to LIIF, he helped design and manage low-income housing programs at the state and local level, and worked as an urban planning consultant in the San Francisco Bay Area.

-Meg McGraw-SchererSenior Housing Finance ConsultantPhone: (415) 433-6804 x315Email: firstname.lastname@example.orgSan Francisco, CA
+Meg McGraw-SchererSenior Housing Finance Consultant / Peninsula DirectorPhone: (415) 433-6804 x315Email: firstname.lastname@example.orgSan Francisco, CA

-Meg McGraw-SchererSenior Housing Finance Consultant
+Meg McGraw-SchererSenior Housing Finance Consultant / Peninsula Director

-Prior to joining CHPC, Meg worked for two years in the Los Angeles office of the National Equity Fund, a nonprofit tax-credit syndication organization that provides millions of dollars in tax-credit equity to projects throughout the country.
+Prior to joining the California Housing Partnership, Meg worked for two years in the Los Angeles office of the National Equity Fund, a nonprofit tax-credit syndication organization that provides millions of dollars in tax-credit equity to projects throughout the country.
 There she worked as an underwriter on Low Income Housing Tax Credit projects sited in Seattle and the San Francisco Bay Area.
 Prior to the National Equity Fund, Meg spent over three years at the King County Housing Authority in Seattle as an intern, Housing Programs Coordinator, and Housing Developer in the Housing Authority’s Planning and Development Departments where she worked on the development of projects using Low Income Housing Tax Credits, tax-exempt bonds, and various federal and local financing programs.